Wigner`s quantum phase-space current in weakly-anharmonic weakly-excited two-state systems: Wigner current patterns for Two-State Superpositions

+To investigate a simple system in which the weighting angle~$\theta$ of the superposition state~(\ref{eq:superposition_state}) changes considerably while the dynamics progresses, we study a resonantly driven Rabi system.
+Its solution for a superposition of ground and first excited state is

+where $\Omega_R$ is the Rabi frequency~\cite{Walls_Milburn_QuopBook} and the rotating wave approximation has been used.
+In accord with this approximation we assume that the perturbation is so small that we can neglect the time-dependence of the Hamiltonian when determining the fieldlines of~$\bm J$.

-It displays Wigner flow patterns associated with the systems' (fast) intrinsic dynamics while (slowly) shifting the weighting of the superposition of the state: for the ratio of these two system frequencies we choose~$\Omega_R/\Omega^\odot =1/8$ in Fig.~\ref{fig:SeveralRabiCycles}.
+The Rabi state~(\ref{eq:Rabi_state}) displays Wigner current patterns associated with the system's (fast) intrinsic dynamics while (slowly) shifting the weighting of the superposition state: for the ratio of these two system frequencies we choose~$\frac{\Omega_R}{\Omega^\odot} =\frac{1}{8}$ in fig.~\ref{fig:SeveralRabiCycles}.

+To monitor the effects of the slow shift of $\theta$ by itself we keep time fixed and change $\theta$ `by hand'.
+The topological nature of the stagnation points conserves the current winding number in this case as well, see fig.~\ref{fig:RosenMorse_ZoomIn}.

-Fig.~\ref{fig:SeveralRabiCycles} shows plots with zero circles~(\ref{eq:HarmCentr}) tied to a spiral centred on $t=0$ (since~$ \Psi^R_{0,1}(t=0)= \psi_{1}$) which expands outward as more of the groundstate gets mixed in with increasing values of~$|t|$.
+For the full time-dependence we choose~$\frac{\Omega_R}{\Omega^\odot} =\frac{1}{8}$ in fig.~\ref{fig:SeveralRabiCycles}.
+It shows plots with zero-circles~(\ref{eq:HarmCentr}) tied to a spiral centred on $t=0$ (since~$ \Psi^R_{0,1}(t=0)= \psi_{1}$) which expands outward as more of the groundstate gets mixed in with increasing values of~$|t|$.
 We notice that the Ferris wheel-effect tends to keep the orientation of the stagnation points on the zero circle aligned with $x$- and $p$-axes.
-With our choice of~$\frac{\Omega_R}{\Omega^\odot} = \frac{1}{8}$, around $|t|=2T$ the mixing angle is roughly $|\theta| =\pi/4$ which is why those sections of Fig.~\ref{fig:SeveralRabiCycles} resemble the plots in Fig.~\ref{fig:Tube_Eckart}.
-At this stage the zero circle gets displaced by its radius and stagnation points on the circle interact with those on $x$- and $p$-axes giving rise to repulsion, attraction, coalescence and splitting of stagnation points -- all constrained by conservation of the local flow orientation number~$\omega$.
+With our choice of~$\frac{\Omega_R}{\Omega^\odot} = \frac{1}{8}$, around $|t|=2T$ the mixing angle is roughly $|\theta| =\frac{\pi}{4}$.
+At this stage the zero-circle gets displaced by its radius and stagnation points on the circle interact with those on $x$- and $p$-axes, see fig.~\ref{fig:SeveralRabiCycles}, displaying repulsion, attraction, coalescence and splitting of stagnation points-- all constrained by conservation of topological charge.